 We use Purina's Fortiflora packets in our household to ensure consistent bowel movements.

-Understanding the Cause of Diarrhea
+Understanding Causes of Diarrhea

+Tests and treatments can become very expensive.
 Because our pup has diarrhea fairly often, I really suggest dog insurance.
 It is worth it.

 What do you do when your dog has loose stool?
 Tell us on our Wide Open Pets Facebook page!

 This article was originally published on October 23, 2019.